Kalaiselvan88/JSON-API-data-viewer/README.md

 * In this case, though showing the data without storing can save space in database, allowing the data to be stored as content type in Drupal 8 will give us the flexibility to show in any form in Drupal.

-* I am going to use the Feeds module in order to get the data and store it as a content type in Drupal.
+* I am going to use the Feeds and Feeds Extensible parsers module in order to get the data and store it as a content type in Drupal.

 **Why feeds module?**